MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 + Run `setwd("/Users/TEMP")` to change the working directory to a temp directory.
 + Specify a fully-qualified path whenever a file name is required (for example, `outFile="C:/users/temp/airExample.xdf"`).

-Windows users, please notice the direction of the path delimiter.
+Windows users, please note the direction of the path delimiter.
 By default, R script uses forward slashes as path delimiters.

 ## Simple import